tsoenen/qrest/README-dev.rst

 Create virtualenv yourself
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The commands in this section have to be executed from the root of the repo.
+The commands in this section have to be executed from the repository root.

 To create a virtualenv named py37-dev, execute the following command::